chef-boneyard/chef-web-docs-2016/includes_ctl_chef_solo/includes_ctl_chef_solo_options.rst

 This command has the following syntax::

-   chef-client OPTION VALUE OPTION VALUE ...
+   chef-solo OPTION VALUE OPTION VALUE ...

 This command has the following options: